Oliver Schreiner: Legal career

 During the Coloured Vote Crisis, Schreiner steadfastly refused to endorse the attempts of the Nationalist government to remove Coloured voters from the Cape Province's roll.
 Finally, after the Appellate Division had been packed with pliant judges, it approved the government's reconstitution of the Senate.
-Schreiner was the lone dissentient.
+Schreiner was the lone dissenter.

 Passed over for the Chief Justiceship

 Schreiner was twice passed over for appointment as Chief Justice, despite being the most senior appellate judge (tradition dictated that the appointment should go to the most senior appellate judge).
 On the first occasion he was superseded by Henry Allan Fagan, who accepted the appointment with reluctance; although it was obvious to both that Schreiner was being punished by the government for his role in the coloured vote crisis.
 Initially the judges of the Court had, at the suggestion of outgoing Chief Justice Albert van der Sandt Centlivres, tried to reach an agreement that they would all refuse appointment, so that the government would be forced to appoint Schreiner.
 But this plan failed when notorious National Party favourite L. C. Steyn failed to agree.
 Fagan therefore accepted the Chief Justiceship with misgivings, after consulting with Schreiner, so that Steyn would not be appointed.

 When Fagan retired two years later, Schreiner was again passed over, this time losing out to Steyn.
 Schreiner was later described by Ellison Kahn as "the greatest Chief Justice South Africa never had".

 Politically, Ellison Kahn classifies Schreiner as a traditional Cape liberal: he opposed racism, and in old age refused to sit on whites-only bus seats.
 In 1970, he refused to be renominated as President of the Cripple Care Association of the Transvaal because its constitution had been amended to restrict membership to whites only.